-Charles Immendorf is Co-Founder and CEO of Spectrum Effect, the industry leader in the space of automated AI-driven analysis of RF interference.
-Charles is an entrepreneur and veteran of the wireless industry with an established track record of creating and commercializing high-value innovations.
-Prior to Spectrum Effect, Charles was the Co-Founder and CEO of Eden Rock Communications which created the industry’s top Self Organizing Network (SON) software solution and was acquired by Nokia.
-He then served as the Head of Self Organizing Networks at Nokia, helping establish Nokia as the market leader with the most SON deployments by mobile operators across the globe.
-Charles previously served as the R&D leader for mid-sized RAN OEMs as well as a Director of Software Development for AT&T in the area of OFDM-based wireless systems.
-He began his career working in software development for trunked radio networks with Motorola.
-Charles has been granted 21 US patents and holds a BS in Electrical Engineering with highest honors from Rutgers University.
+Charles Immendorf is an entrepreneur and veteran of the wireless industry with an established track record of creating and commercializing high-value innovations.
+Under Charles’ leadership, Spectrum Effect has become a leader in AI-driven automation for mobile operators.
+Prior to Spectrum Effect, Charles was the Co-Founder and CEO of Eden Rock Communications and Head of SON at Nokia, which created the industry’s top Self Organizing Network (SON) software solution and became the market leader.
+Charles previously served as an R&D leader at AT&T, Motorola, and SR Telecom.
+Charles has been granted 22 US patents and received a BS in Electrical Engineering from Rutgers University.

-Eamonn Gormley is the CTO at Spectrum Effect and leads the algorithm design and architecture teams for Spectrum-NET.
-He has over 25 years of leadership and expertise in the development and deployment of wireless communications systems and tools, with a strong focus on Data Analytics, Machine Learning, Self Organizing Networks (SON), wireless algorithm design and software architecture and development.
-Eamonn previously held the position of Head of SON Architecture at Nokia with responsibilities for the industry leading SON product, Eden-NET.
-Prior it its acquisition by Nokia, Eamonn was CTO at Eden Rock Communications, where he led the design and development of Eden-NET.
-Eamonn held the position of Director of Technology at SR Telecom, and the position of DSP Software Manager for AT&T’s OFDM broadband products program.
-He began his career with Analog Devices in Limerick, Ireland.
-Eamonn has been granted 77 US patents and he received a B.Eng. degree in Electrical Engineering from the University of Limerick, Ireland.
+Eamonn Gormley has 25+ years of leadership and expertise in the creation, development, and deployment of wireless communications solutions.
+As CTO, Eamonn leads the algorithm design and architecture teams for Spectrum-NET.
+Eamonn previously served as CTO at Eden Rock Communications and Head of Eden-NET SON Architecture at Nokia, where he led the design and development of Eden-NET.
+Eamonn held the positions of Director of Technology at SR Telecom and DSP Software Manager for AT&T’s OFDM broadband products program.
+Eamonn has been granted 78 US patents and he received a B.Eng. degree in Electrical Engineering from the University of Limerick, Ireland.

 Jungnam “Jake” Yun

-Jorge has 20+ years of experience supporting and collaborating with mobile operators across the globe with a focus on emerging technologies.
-Jorge serves as the VP of Engineering Services at Spectrum Effect, where he leads teams of expert RF Systems Analysts, Global Technical Support & Helpdesk Specialists, and IT & Deployment Administrators.
-Prior Spectrum Effect, Jorge served as the VP of Engineering Services at Eden Rock Communications and as the Head of Engineering Services for the SON division at Nokia.
-Jorge previously served as Director of Customer Solutions for SR Telecom and Systems Engineer at Lucent Technologies with focus on deployments of broadband wireless networks.
-He holds a B.S. in Electronic and Communications Engineering from the Technology Institute of Advanced Studies (ITESM) in Monterrey, Mexico.
+With 20+ years of experience supporting and collaborating with mobile operators on emerging technologies, Jorge Webb leads Spectrum Effect’s RF Systems Analyst, Global Technical Support, and DevOps teams.
+Jorge previously served as the VP of Engineering Services at Eden Rock Communications and Head of SON Engineering Services at Nokia.
+Before Eden Rock, Jorge served as Director of Customer Solutions at SR Telecom and Systems Engineer at Lucent Technologies.
+He holds a B.S. in Electronic and Communications Engineering from the Technology Institute of Advanced Studies in Monterrey, Mexico.

-Jina is responsible for product management and leads the project management team at Spectrum Effect.
-Jina previously worked for Fluke, a Fortive operating company, where she drove product direction and strategy for the global reliability services business, while supporting the integration of DB Pruftechnik.
-She also held other commercial, financial, and operational roles at Fluke, McMaster-Carr, and JP Morgan.
+Jina is responsible for product management, sales engineering, and project management at Spectrum Effect.
+Prior to working for Spectrum Effect, Jina worked for Fluke (a Fortive operating company), McMaster-Carr and JP Morgan.
 Jina received an MBA from Harvard Business School and a BA in Economics from the University of Chicago.